Basil Balsamic Vinaigrette

 Basil balsamic vinaigrette is bright, flavorful and so easy to make.
 This balsamic basil dressing is ready in just 5 minutes and is the perfect way to add fresh flavor to any meal.
 This vinaigrette is the perfect use for the abundance of basil throughout the summer.

-If you love making your own dressing at home, try this tahini balsamic dressing or one of these 6 healthy salad dressing recipes!
+If you love making your own dressing at home, try this tahini balsamic dressing or one of these 6 easy salad dressing recipes!

 Basil balsamic dressing in a bottle with white napkin.